The Best Little Book of Preserves & Pickles

 — Newsweek

 The quintessential luxury-food book, Gluttony: More is More also by Nan Lyons, famous for her food writing in books, magazines and movies.
 Its title doesn't quite say it all.
 This book is about fabulous meals and dishes, plus over-the-top eaters.
-It contains amazing recipes from the past slimmed-down for the contemporary cook by the newspaper food writing team of Sylvia Carter and E. Clarke Reilly.
+It contains amazing recipes from the past slimmed-down for the contemporary cook by the newspaper food writing team of Sylvia Carter and E. Clarke Reilly

-"If you insist on cheating, you can adjust the recipe so you can use a cookie cutter according to the direction in the note following this recipe.
-But you never heard me say that, did you? — Marvin Korman
+"If you insist on cheating, you can adjust the recipe so you can use a cookie

 This recipe yields 50-60 cookies